Table of Contents

 The outer bark of eastern white cedar can be used for weaving.

-Cedar oil is toxic at 120mg and can cause extreme low blood pressure, convulsions and death.
+*Cedar oil is toxic at 120mg and can cause extremely low blood pressure, convulsions, and death.

 And the Usual Cautions: